 Nearby, there are two nationally respected theatres: the Hackney Empire and the Theatre Royal Stratford.
 There’s also a fantastic independent cinema, Genesis, which has generous student discounts and a cocktail bar!

 There’s a myth that British cuisine leaves a lot to be desired, but just one day in London would tell you that it is completely unsubstantiated!
 With cultural communities from across the world coming together in one place, it’s inevitable the food scene is just as varied and exciting!

 One of the greatest things about summer is being able to eat al fresco.
 London is full to the brim of wonderful street food markets, and you’re bound to find one (or two!) things that take your fancy.
 If you're a foodie, you'll love Brick Lane Market and Spitalfields Market, both just a stone’s throw away from campus.

 British weather doesn’t have the best reputation, but we promise you’re very likely to see the sun shining in summer!
 The best way to enjoy this weather is to get active outdoors: the 2012 Olympics took place in Stratford, which is one tube stop away from our campus, provides access to the Queen Elizabeth Olympic Park sporting complex, as well as the Lea Valley VeloPark and Hockey and Tennis Centre.
 If relaxing is more your thing, you can find a patch of grass in nearby Mile End Park or Victoria Park to enjoy a picnic with friends.

 Mile End was refreshing!
-Very near from the hustle and bustle of the bank district and the main city, yet had it's own peaceful canals and green spaces.— Makarandh Sai Prasada from India, International Migration Law
+Very near to the hustle and bustle of the bank district and the main city, yet it has its own peaceful canals and green spaces.— Makarandh Sai Prasada from India, International Migration Law